imarsman/vagrant-docker-provider/README.md

 This project was forked from another which included a multi-architecture build and storage of the built container in a remote repository.
-At the moment I am just wishing to be able to have an amd64 base Docker container that can be used to run Vagrant.
+At the moment I am just wishing to be able to have an amd64 base Docker container that can be used to run Vagrant on a Mac M1.
 There is a fair bit of the forked project's logic, which I will clean up over time.

 This repo will build a docker image that can be used as a provider for [Vagrant](https://www.vagrantup.com) as a Linux development environment.